sumanthegde/apte-uncompress/README.md

 - Local installation:
   1. Clone this repository: `git clone https://github.com/sumanthegde/apte-uncompress.git`
   2. Checkout the deployment_scripts branch: `git checkout deployment_scripts`
-  3. You must now have the dictionary data in `apteDir.nosync/output/` directory (contains `pagemarks.json`, `table_new.txt`, and `sharded/` folder)
+  3. You must now have the dictionary data in `data/output/` directory (symlinked to `haskell/apteDir.nosync/output/`), which contains `pagemarks.json`, `table_new.txt`, and `sharded/` folder
-  4. Run the server: `node serve.js --public . --data apteDir.nosync/output`
+  4. Run the server: `node web/server/serve.js --public web/public --data data/output`
   5. Access the dictionary at `http://localhost:8080`

 ## Contributing
 This project combines Haskell-based dictionary processing with a JavaScript-based web interface:

-- **Haskell Backend** (master branch): Parses the original Apte dictionary, expands Sanskrit compounds, and generates sharded JSON files and lookup tables.
-The sharded output (found in the 'shard' branch under apteDir.nosync/output/sharded/) allows for efficient loading of dictionary entries.
+- **Haskell Backend** (in `haskell/` directory): Parses the original Apte dictionary, expands Sanskrit compounds, and generates sharded JSON files and lookup tables.
+The sharded output (found in `data/output/sharded/`) allows for efficient loading of dictionary entries.

-- **JavaScript Frontend** (deployment_scripts branch): Provides a web interface that consumes the generated JSON data, offering search functionality and a clean presentation of dictionary entries.
+- **JavaScript Frontend** (in `web/` directory): Provides a web interface that consumes the generated JSON data, offering search functionality and a clean presentation of dictionary entries.

 To contribute: